justUmen/ComfyUI-BjornulfNodes/README.md

 If you want to use my nodes and comfyui in the cloud (and can install more stuff), I'm managing an optimized ready-to-use template on runpod : <https://runpod.io/console/deploy?template=r32dtr35u1&ref=tkowk7g5>
 Template name : `bjornulf-comfyui-allin-workspace`, can be operational in ~3 minutes.
 (Depending on your pod, setup and download of extra models or whatever not included.)
 You need to create and select a network volume before using that, size is up to you, i have 50Gb Storage because i use cloud only for Flux or lora training on a 4090. (~0.7$/hour)
-⚠️ When pod is ready, you need to open a terminal in browser (After clicking on `connect` from your pod) and use this to launch ComfyUI manually : `cd /workspace/ComfyUI && python main.py --listen 0.0.0.0 --port 3000` or the alias `start_-_comfy` (Much better to control it with a terminal, check logs, etc...)
+⚠️ When pod is ready, you need to open a terminal in browser (After clicking on `connect` from your pod) and use this to launch ComfyUI manually : `cd /workspace/ComfyUI && python main.py --listen 0.0.0.0 --port 3000` or the alias `start_comfy` (Much better to control it with a terminal, check logs, etc...)
 After that you can just click on the `Connect to port 3000` button.
 As file manager, you can use the included `JupyterLab` on port 8888.
 If you have any issues with it, please let me know.